-Robert Horsfall has been a music industry lawyer for over 30 years and for the last 15 years or so has focused specifically on the representation of artists and managers.
+Robert Horsfall has been a music industry lawyer for over 35 years and is known mostly for his work with artists and managers.

-Robert also works with overseas artists who are targeting the UK and European markets.
-He has worked with a variety of acts from Australia (including Sarah Blasko, Dan Sultan, Gurrumul, John Butler Trio and Guy Sebastian), from Norway (including Ylvis (“What Does The Fox Say”), Katzenjammer, Bernhoft and Emilie Nicolas) and Raghu Dixit from India.
+Robert also works with overseas artists who are targeting the UK and European markets: acts from Australia (including Sarah Blasko, Dan Sultan, Gurrumul, John Butler Trio and Guy Sebastian), from Norway (including Ylvis (“What Does The Fox Say”), Katzenjammer, Bernhoft and Emilie Nicolas) and Raghu Dixit from India.

-Another valued client is the fast growing and highly respected booking agency, Echo Location, founded in 2013 by Obi Asika
+Another valued client is the booking agency, Echo Location (Obi Asika).

-Robert has written extensively on legal issues within the music business, including editing the IAEL “Back to the Future” book in 2004 and contributing to the 2009 IAEL book on 360º deals.
-He has spoken at numerous conferences including In The City, Midem, by:Larm in Norway, One Movement, IMS and MaMA.
+Robert has written extensively about the music business, including editing the IAEL “Back to the Future” book in 2004 and contributing to the 2009 IAEL book on 360º deals.
+He has spoken at the BRIT School and at numerous conferences, including In The City, Midem, by:Larm in Norway, One Movement, IMS and MaMA.